CONP-PCNO/conp-documentation/datalad_dataset_addition_experimental.md

 This option assumes the whole dataset was transferred to your local space via the Globus Transfer system functionality and you are manually populating your datalad dataset with it.
 The procedure for downloading data and transferring a dataset residing in Globus to your local space is available here (to be added)

+All these steps must be run from the project/<newprojectname> folder:

 a) Manually edit the ```.gitattribute``` file in your project/<newprojectname> folder and set the option ```**/.git* annex.largefiles=(largerthan=[size])```, where [size] is the desired maximum size limit for storing files directly in git.

 This ensures that only files larger than the specified size in your project will be annexed.